Fluctuation spectra of large random dynamical systems reveal hidden structure in ecological networks: Results

 where $\eta_{i,j}(t)$ are Gaussian noise with $\langle\eta_i(t),\eta_j(t')\rangle=\delta_{ij}(t-t')B_{ij}(\bm{x},\bm{y})$.
 In the Methods we show how these equations (and the specific form of $B_{ij}$) are derived from an individual-based model.

-This model has an equilibrium state $(\bm{x}^*,\bm{y}^*)$, around which linear-order fluctuations will occur, analogously to equation (\ref{eq2}) above.
+This model has an equilibrium state $(\bm{x}^*,\bm{y}^*)$, around which linear-order fluctuations will occur, analogously to Eq.~(\ref{eq2}) above.
 We compute a community matrix of the form

 where the first ${i=1,\dots,N_x}$ rows and columns represent the predator species, and the remaining ${j=N_x+1,\dots,N_x+N_y}$ rows and columns correspond to the prey species.
-The noise matrix is given by
+The noise matrix is derived from the underlying individual-based model (see Methods) and given by

 In the Methods we develop a general approach to computing the power spectral density of large random systems with bipartite structure such as this.
 The method requires explicitly keeping track of the contributions associated to each species group and their interactions.
 In the mean-field, this approach delivers a set of equations (\ref{eq_powerspec_recursion_BPP}) to be solved for the mean contributions to the resolvent $r_x,r_y$, and to the power spectrum, $\phi_x,\phi_y$.
 Fig~\ref{fig_powerspec_BPP_log} shows the shape of the power spectrum for predator and prey species in this bipartite ecosystem.
-Surprisingly, we find that fluctuations are mainly confined to a narrow window of frequencies, with a band-gap around zero.
-Examination of the system (\ref{eq_powerspec_recursion_BPP}) allows us to determine the window of excited frequencies to be bounded by the critical frequencies
+Surprisingly, we find that fluctuations are mainly confined to a narrow window of frequencies, with a gap in excited frequencies around zero.
+Examination of the system in Eq.~(\ref{eq_powerspec_recursion_BPP}) allows us to determine the window of excited frequencies to be bounded by the critical frequencies

 The contrast between the power spectral density of this two-trophic-level model to that of a mixed ecosystem with predator-prey interactions was illustrated in Fig.~\ref{fig1}.
-In Fig.~\ref{fig_powerspec_BPP_log} we show the spectrum in more detail, highlighting the band of excited frequencies predicted by (\ref{eq_BPP_band_gap}).
-The suppression of fluctuations at low frequencies is analogous to spectral band-gaps occurring in solid state physics.
-In the present context, it means that observed time series will not exhibit baseline wander and can therefore be considered to have a higher long-term temporal stability than the mixed ecosystems explored above.
+In Fig.~\ref{fig_powerspec_BPP_log} we show the spectrum in more detail, highlighting the band of excited frequencies predicted by Eq.~(\ref{eq_BPP_band_gap}).
+In the present context, it means that observed time series will not exhibit baseline wander and can therefore be considered to have a higher long-term temporal stability than the mixed ecosystems explored above (see {section Interpreting the Power Spectral Density in the Context of Temporal Stability}).